Wouldn’t you love to smash your content out of the ring every time?

 State your opinion clearly and proudly, avoid ambiguity, and explain in no uncertain terms why you feel the way you feel.

-Category #6: Exercises That’ll Strengthen Your Storytelling Muscles
+5 Writing Exercises That’ll Strengthen Your Creative Muscles

 Everyone loves a good story.
 And understanding the mechanics of telling a good story will make you a far more engaging writer.